Velocidex/velociraptor-docs/content/artifact_references/pages/windows.sys.allusers.md

   the `NetUserEnum` API (termed `local` users) and the list of SIDs in the registry (termed `remote` users).

-  In this artifact, 'remote' means that user profile was cached in the registry, but the user does not appear in the output of the `NetUserEnum` API - this normally happens for users remotely logging into the system using domain credentials.
+  In this artifact, &#x27;remote&#x27; means that user profile was cached in the registry, but the user does not appear in the output of the `NetUserEnum` API - this normally happens for users remotely logging into the system using domain credentials.

-  On Domain Controllers the `NetUserEnum` API will return the contents of the entire ActiveDirectory as a list of 'local' users, however this does not mean that the users have logged into the DC locally.
+  On Domain Controllers the `NetUserEnum` API will return the contents of the entire ActiveDirectory as a list of &#x27;local&#x27; users, however this does not mean that the users have logged into the DC locally.
 In this artifact we limit the number of users to 1000.
 If you need to obtain the full list from the AD, customize this